defold/doc/docs/en/manuals/editor-scripts-ui.md

 The editor scripting UI draws inspiration from [React](https://react.dev/) library, so knowing about reactive UI and React hooks will help.
 :::

 In the most simple terms, a reactive component is a component with a Lua function that receives data (props) and returns view (another component).
-Reactive component function may use **hooks**: special functions in the `editor.ui` module that add features to your components.
+Reactive component function may use **hooks**: special functions in the `editor.ui` module that add reactive features to your components.
 By convention, all hooks have a name that starts with `use_`.

 To create a reactive component, use `editor.ui.component()` function.